Open-EO/openeo-python-client/docs/api-artifacts.rst

   to limit the time window in which the URI can be used.

 * The openEO backend must expose additional metadata in its capabilities doc to make this possible.
-Implementers of a backend can check the extra documentation :ref:`advertising-capabilities`.
+Implementers of a backend can check the extra documentation :ref:`for-backend-providers`.

 User facing API